 The new Breitling for Bentley Supersports ISR Limited Edition automatic chronograph is offered in a titanium case that, while unmistakably huge, is as lightweight as a swan’s feather.
 Well, almost as lightweight.

 Last February, the German-owned, but still British-based manufacturer of luxury cars has set yet another ice speed record with its specially prepared Bentley Continental GTC Supersports coupe-convertible.
 Although it has always been my understanding that convertibles (even if equipped with metal roofs that also allows them to qualify as coupes) were usually sold to dwellers of warm and comfortable places like French Riviera, Florida and, of course, Abu Dhabi, there are apparently markets with less soothing climate with a lot less sun and a lot more snow (and ice, as well as the two aforementioned substances mixed with dirt and salt, which most commonly known as slush), large enough for the brand to justify the PR stunt.
 So they did do it.

-Since the Finnish driver Juha Kankkunen broke the 330.695 km/h mark while wearing the gargantuan Bentley Supersports Light Body, the Swiss watchmaker decided to commemorate the event with a new Breitling for Bentley Supersports ISR (Ice Speed Record) limited edition wrist watch.
+Since the Finnish driver Juha Kankkunen broke the 330.695 km/h mark while wearing the gargantuan Bentley Supersports Light Body, the Swiss watchmaker decided to commemorate the event with a new Breitling for Bentley Supersports ISR (Ice Speed Record).